bolaft/bannerlord-retinues/docs/doctrines.md

 - **Retinue-Focused Feats:** reward you for fielding and improving your retinues.

-You'll get on-screen notifications as feats progress or complete.
+You will get on-screen notifications as feats progress or complete.

 ---